This article reviews Overseers of the Poor: Surveillance, Resistance and the Limits of Privacy John Gilliom (2001).

 101 Mich.
 L. Rev. 2163-2184 (2003) (reviewing John Gilliom, Overseers of the Poor: Surveillance, Resistance and the Limits of Privacy (2001))

 Scholarly Commons Citation

 Schwartz, Paul M. and Treanor, William Michael, "The New Privacy" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1055.
+1055.